-Left untreated, scratches can lead to worse damage and rust down the line, so it’s worth getting sorted sooner rather than later to avoid additional costs in the future.
-That’s why we’ve put together this car scratch repair cost guide, to show you average prices of how much it costs to get car scratches fixed in the UK.
+Left untreated, scratches can lead to worse damage and rust down the line, so it’s worth getting them sorted sooner rather than later to avoid additional costs in the future.

 |Paintwork damage scratch repair||£120||£180||£150|

-To repair a minor surface layer car scratch the cost could be £60 to £100.
-If it’s a deeper scratch that’s gone down to the base layer so you can see exposed metal of the car, you’re probably looking at a cost up to £250 to repair the scratch.
+To repair a minor surface layer car scratch the cost will be £90 on average.
+If it’s a deeper scratch that’s gone down to the base layer so you can see exposed metal of the car, you’re probably looking at a cost of around £300 to repair the scratch.